xianshenglu/blog/source/_posts/web-performance-optimization-summary-in-2019-3.md

 The reasons that I chose [developers.google.com][developers.google.com] can be listed below:

 - Articles will update when some methods or workarounds is outdated.
 This is extremely important for me to check it out when I need to update my knowledge about WPO.
 Also, it lets me know that I am learning something which can be tested and applied right now.
-For me, a blog is never better than a real-time updated document.
+For me, a blog is not better than a real-time updated document.
 - All the knowledge about WPO was listed systematically which is easy to understand, remember and use.

 ## Summary about WPO

 There is too much things for me to remember or test according to the doc.
-So, I am trying to summarize and abstract to make it as simple as possible.
+So, I am trying to summarize and abstract to make it simple to deduce and remember.
 Let's start with questions.

 ### What Is the Target of WPO?